akumina/AkuminaDev/docs/AK-Virtual-Page-Builder.md

 Once the page has successfully deployed, navigate to your Sharepoint Classic Site and expand the Site Tray, then jump into App Manager.
 Once App Manager has loaded, click on "Management Apps" at the top, then "Widget Manager".
 After the page loads, click on the "Cache Page Objects" button.
 Lastly, go back to your Sharepoint Classic Site, open Site Contents, open the Pages folder, and click on your newly created page to navigate to it.

 Your new Virtual Page, and its contents, should now be displayed on your Sharepoint Classic Site!

+> NOTE: End of Sharepoint Classic only instructions

 ## JSON File Format